 Nutrients To include:

-Complimenting the diet with food sources rich in iron like green leafy vegetables, dates, legumes, millets, lean meat and eggs can pump the iron reserves.
+Complimenting the diet with food sources rich in iron like green leafy vegetables, dates, legumes, millets, lean meat, and eggs can pump the iron reserves.

-Also Read: Top 5 Iron Rich Foods To Boost Your Child’s Immunity
+Also Read: Top 5 Iron-Rich Foods To Boost Your Child’s Immunity

-Zinc: This trace mineral supports to shield the brain against free radical damage.
-Moreover, lower levels of zinc were found in people with depression.
+Zinc: This trace mineral shields the brain against free radical damage.
+Moreover, lower levels of zinc were found in people with depression .These food sources rich in zinc include beans, nuts, whole grain cereals, dairy products, and seafood to up the zinc content.

 Maintain Good Hydration

-The human body is made up about 60% of water, and brain is about 73% water.
+The human body is made up of about 60% of water, and the brain is about 73% water.
 Thus, it is quintessential to stay well hydrated and maintain fluid balance to support the body and brain health.
 Dehydration can result in headaches which can further irritate and hamper your mental health.
 You are expected to have at least 8 glasses of water in a day.

-In a clinical trial, the SMILES study revealed that a diet rich in plant-based food is a better choice to treat the depressive disorder.
-Furthermore, the study disclosed that of all the healthy diets, the Mediterranean diet has strong evidence of improving better mental health and fighting anxiety and depression.
+In a clinical trial, the SMILES study revealed that a diet rich in plant-based food is a better choice to treat depressive disorder.
+Furthermore, the study disclosed that of all the healthy diets, the Mediterranean diet has strong evidence of improving mental health and fighting anxiety and depression.

-The Essential Components of the Mediterranean Diet
+The Essential Components Of Mediterranean Diet

 Include plenty of fresh fruit like apples, bananas, figs, dates, grapes, and melons.

-Add a good amount of legumes, beans, nuts, and seeds such as almonds, walnuts, sunflower seeds and cashews.
+Add a good amount of legumes, beans, nuts, and seeds such as almonds, walnuts, sunflower seeds, and cashews.

 Include whole grains such as whole wheat, oats, barley, and brown rice.

-Choose from a healthy source of dietary fat like olive oil, along with olives, avocados and avocado oil.
+Choose from a healthy source of dietary fat like olive oil, along with olives, avocado,s and avocado oil.

-Include dairy foods like cheese and yoghurt.
+Include dairy foods like cheese and yogurt.

-Have minimal amounts of fish (salmon, sardines and oysters) and poultry.
+Have minimal amounts of fish (salmon, sardines, and oysters) and poultry.

 Eggs including -chicken, quail, and duck eggs.